Onboarding is an important part of the hiring process for businesses.

 Hire and Welcome

 This is the first part, deciding to hire someone.
-Before you even begin with the hiring process and the preparation of welcoming the new employee to the organization, you need to know what you need.
+Before you even begin with the hiring process and the preparation of welcoming the new employee to the organization, you need to know what you need to have ready for them.

 Prepare and get everything ready from the welcome email wording to setting up their arrival and office set-up.
 Be sure that the candidate is applying and understanding what the job is and the type of company you have.